-These archetypes, their history, significance, and current relevance is revisited every time a controversial movie or book or TV show comes out.
+These archetypes, their history, significance, and current relevance are revisited every time a controversial movie or book or TV show comes out.

 Does it suck that the best role for the incomparably talented and gifted Viola Davis is playing a Maid in 1962 Jackson, Mississippi?
 Does it suck that the best role for actresses as gifted as Davis, Octavia Spencer, Aunjanue Ellis, and Cicely Tyson is re-creating the Mammy archetype replete with slow speech and feet shuffling?
 Absolutely!
 But beyond the suck factor of it all is there a reason that it keeps happening?